sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   This lab has a lot of moving parts: service discovery/registration, client side load-balancing, spring cloud dependencies, end-to-end testing.

+(Bill, 12/11/2020)
+-  GoRouter plays a role of service registry in the form of DNS server and it does load-balancing
+-  Issues of using gorouter
+   -  latency issue
+   -  Exposing your app to the public

 - Service discovery
 	-   Explain why service discovery and registration could be useful